Pinpoint tests of suspension

 Yes

-Install the wheel on the car.
-Check if the system is working properly.
+Install the wheel on the vehicle.
+Check if the system works properly.

 No

-If the maximum runout position is not within 100mm (4 inches) from the first point of maximum runout on the tire, Go to G9
+If the maximum runout position is not within 100 mm (4 in) of the first maximum runout location on the tire, Proceed to G9

 • Is the runout within specification?